UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 Agriculture and Natural Resources

-The Agriculture and Natural Resources agent for UGA Cooperative Extension in Pierce County assists clientele with plant health, integrated pest management and cultural management practices by delivering university-based research that underscores environmental stewardship and capitalizes on production.
-Eight on-farm research trials were conducted in Pierce County in 2018 to evaluate production practices, unmanned aerial vehicle (drone) technologies, herbicide applications in pecan and blueberry, and insecticide application for blueberry pests.
+UGA Cooperative Extension in Pierce County assists clientele with plant health, integrated pest management and cultural management practices by delivering university-based research that underscores environmental stewardship and capitalizes on production.
+On-farm research trials are conducted in Pierce County to evaluate production practices, unmanned aerial vehicle (drone) technologies, herbicide applications in blueberries, insecticide application for blueberry pests, forestry herbicide trials, blueberry disease trials and blueberry variety trials.
 These projects provide an academic contribution in supporting agent and specialist recommendations working with various commodities across the state.
-Throughout winter 2019, the ANR agent provided programming for 228 producers.
-Producers were provided timely information on production and management practices to assist them with challenges and issues occurring throughout the season.
-Additionally, the agent hosted and presented at two Using Pesticide Wisely trainings for producers across the state.
-These trainings educated producers on the proper use of Auxin technologies in cotton and soybeans.
-One hundred and fifty-eight producers and applicators were certified through these trainings in 2019.
-Agriculture in Pierce County has a farm gate value of $60 million annually.
+The Agriculture and Natural Resources agent provides educational programming to over 300 producers and homeowners annually.
+Producers are provided timely information on production and management practices to assist them with challenges and issues occuring throughout the season.
+Homeowners are assisted through one-on-one consultations and site visits to evaluate issues and address concerns with home lawns, gardens and horticulture landscapes.

 4-H Youth Development